anilram/Todo-AngularApp/README.md

 Double click the item that you want edit and press enter to update the item.

+Todo items will be added to local storage of browser.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.